lirance/reporting_system/README.md

 ###Optional - Challenge your self
-* Add batch generation api that can accept multiple data as the same time and generate multiple excel at once.
+* Add batch generation api that can accept multiple data as the same time and generate multiple excel at once.(Finished)
 * Add batch downloading api that allow user to download multiple files in one request.
 Downloaded File should be in zip format.